naturuplift/VoiceRecipeSearchSystem/README.md

 ## How to Define Search Queries in Spoonacular API

-We matched intents extracted by Wit and used API that match in Spoonacular API
+We matched intents extracted by Wit and used API that match in [Spoonacular API][recipe-api]

 |**Intent:**| **GetRecipe**|
 | ------ | ------ |